Rethinking traditional approaches to managing digital identities

 Benefits of identity as a service

 Out-of-the-box integrations and support for multiple protocols are areas in which SaaS-based identity providers far exceed the capability of cloud-native identity providers.
-SaaS providers’ broad application support enables them to offer a level of maturity when underpinning organizational identity strategies as organizations evolve.
+SaaS providers’ broad application support enables them to offer a level of maturity when underpinning organisational identity strategies as organisations evolve.

 SaaS providers offer another major benefit in supporting businesses with standard onboarding processes.
 The user base, application integration and policy store are often accessible via a single interface, thereby reducing the complexity of such projects.

-The speed of evolution and adoption of new standards supported by these identity providers enables capabilities that meet or exceed the demanding use cases of most organizations.
-Many SaaS service providers participate in defining industry standards with organizations like the World Wide Web Consortium (W3C) before developing a compliant offering.
-Through extensive adoption of secure development and deployment practices such as DevSecOps to firmly utilize the ethos of the open source community, organizations with cloud SaaS development can accelerate their time to market.
+The speed of evolution and adoption of new standards supported by these identity providers enables capabilities that meet or exceed the demanding use cases of most organisations.
+Many SaaS service providers participate in defining industry standards with organisations like the World Wide Web Consortium (W3C) before developing a compliant offering.
+Through extensive adoption of secure development and deployment practices such as DevSecOps to firmly utilise the ethos of the open source community, organisations with cloud SaaS development can accelerate their time to market.

-An IDaaS provider enables organizations to grant mobile workforces secure access to both on-premises and cloud-hosted business applications, independent of and more comprehensively than cloud-native identity service providers.
-This capability makes SaaS a more effective method when managing access for organizations with multihost IT estates, which is critical with the widespread adoption of remote working.
+An IDaaS provider enables organisations to grant mobile workforces secure access to both on-premises and cloud-hosted business applications, independent of and more comprehensively than cloud-native identity service providers.
+This capability makes SaaS a more effective method when managing access for organisations with multihost IT estates, which is critical with the widespread adoption of remote working.

 Challenges of identity as a service

 As with all cloud service consumption models, the duty of security is shared between the provider and consumers.
 Corporate responsibility demands that security technology, process and governance align with or exceed corporate guidelines; therefore, it is vital that chief information security officers (CISOs) ask serious questions of proposed providers.